SK53/indicia-docs/introduction/site-gallery.rst

 comprehensive library of species accounts for species found in Leicestershire and Rutland.
-There are also pages describing the wild places of the area which include content and site photos created using Drupal alongside recent records and record photos from Indicia, using the site's boundary polygon to automatically calculate which records to include on the wild place's page.
+There are also pages describing the wild places of the area which include content and site photos created using Drupal alongside recent records and record photos from Indicia.
+These pages are of interest for a couple of
+reasons:

+* The records and photos shown on each wild places page are calculated by Indicia using the site's boundary polygon to automatically work out which records to include.
+This sort of *spatial query* is easy because of the **PostGIS** spatial database used by Indicia.
+* Drupal's content management facilities allow local site editors to edit the text content on each wild place or species page using easy-to-use text editors.
+There is therefore no need to pay a developer for general site maintenance of this nature.

 iRecord
 =======

-`iRecord <http://www.brc.ac.uk/irecord>`_ is a general recording site for the United Kingdom, managed and hosted by `BRC <http://www.brc.ac.uk>`_.
+`iRecord <http://www.brc.ac.uk/irecord>`_ is a general recording site for the United Kingdom, managed and hosted by the `Biological Records Centre <http://www.brc.ac.uk>`_.

-iRecord provides an expert verification portal not only for records collected on iRecord itself but any other websites sharing the BRC Indicia warehouse hosting facilities that opt in via Indicia's data sharing agreement facilities.
+As well as online recording, iRecord provides an expert verification portal not only for records collected on iRecord itself but any other websites sharing the BRC Indicia warehouse hosting facilities that opt in via Indicia's :doc:`data sharing agreement <../administrating/website-agreements>` facilities.

 iRecord used Instant Indicia as a starting point for the website build with a selection of configured prebuilt forms for both data entry, reporting and